awsdocs/aws-go-developer-guide/doc_source/tls.rst

 To add increased security when communicating with AWS services, you should configure your client to use TLS 1.2 or later.

-How do I set my TLS Version?
+How do I set my TLS version?
 ============================

 You can set the TLS version to 1.2 using the following code.

-1. Create a custom HTTP transport to require a minimum TLS 1.2 version.
+1. Create a custom HTTP transport to require a minimum version of TLS 1.2

    .. code:: go